SubEthaSensOMatic/AW.Identifiers/README.md

 #### 4. Parsing and Validating a URN String

-Parse a URN string to create an instance of the `Urn` struct and check if it’s valid.
+Parse a URN string to create an instance of the `Urn` struct and check if itâ€™s valid.

 ```
 var urnString = "urn:my-app:order:12345";